Discover our best-selling Navy Blazer, an essential component for any B2B custom suit collection, crafted for reliable quality and bulk production.

-For brands, wholesalers, and uniform buyers, the right overcoat structure can influence perceived value, seasonal sell-through, and even sizing returns.
+For brands, wholesalers, and uniform buyers, overcoat structure influences perceived value, seasonal sell-through, and return rates.

-In this guide, we compare double-breasted vs single-breasted overcoats from a design, functionality, and commercial perspective, helping you decide which style fits your market positioning best.
+In this guide, we compare double-breasted and single-breasted overcoats from a design, functional, and commercial perspective.

 ✔ Two columns of buttons (typically 4-6 total) – Enhances the structured fit and creates a more authoritative presence.